bennycheung/bennycheung.github.io/_posts/2023-03-11-ask-a-book-questions-with-langchain-openai.md

 ![Ask a Book Questions Workflow]({{ site.baseurl }}images/ask-a-book-questions-with-langchain-openai/Ask_Book_Questions_Workflow.jpg)

 *Figure.
-In this article, we shall walkthrough the process of (1) Extract the Book Content, (2) Split Book into Smaller Chunks, (3) Build Semantic Index and (4) Ask a Book Questions.*
+In this article, we shall walkthrough the process of (1) Extract the Book Content, (2) Split Book into Smaller Chunks, (3) Build Semantic Index and (4) Ask a Book Questions (the red arrows show the questioning flow and the green arrows show the answering flow).*

 ### Selected the Book
 We are using an interesting and free online book: [60 Leaders on Artificial Intelligence](https://www.60leaders.com/_files/ugd/e7ba2f_e965e98b5ab3423f8b131d1a120dc1bf.pdf?index=true), to illustrate the whole process.
 This is a book in PDF format and contains 236 pages including plenty of graphics.
 If we can automatically extract the unstructed text and build an index, subsequently to query and summarize from the content.